LechDutkiewicz/masters-house-theme/README.md

+# 16 IV 2015 Update

+1. Added sortable column with cottages category in CMS all cottages view.
+Now each item's category is displayed and you can sort by it.

 # 15 IV 2015 Update

 1. Added disqus comments as an alternative to regular WordPress comments below each post.
 Filters spam better and gives easier login options for visitors.